I posted about Bolsa Chica Ecological Reserve in Huntington Beach at the start of my blogging career circa 2008.

 I’d been wanting to explore more of the Bolsa Chica wetlands ever since I read this post about it on a blog in 2009.

 Back then we visited the interpretive center and took a hike to the heron nesting ground.
 My son was calling it “hotlands” instead of “wetlands.”

 So when fellow bloggers, Debi and Sharlene, decided to meet up at the wetlands — I was a little hesitant about the kids’ reactions to another hot and dusty hike.
 Then I remembered the we could enter from the south and suggested we give that a try.
 What a difference a few miles can make!!

-Location of Bolsa Chica Ecologial Reserve South Entrance: Parking lot opposite Bolsa Chica State Beach is easily found – by spotting the wooden bridge crossing the wetlands.
+How to Get to the Bolsa Chica Ecological Reserve South Entrance: Parking lot opposite Bolsa Chica State Beach is easily found – by spotting the wooden bridge crossing the wetlands.
 Lights on side streets (Beach Blvd, Warner, Goldenwest – can take a LONG time off the freeway.
 I like to take Seal Beach Blvd. and head south on PCH past Warner).
 MAP TO BOLSA CHICA ECOLOGICAL RESERVE – SOUTH ENTRANCE